fransfela/fransfela.github.io/_posts/en-us/2023-11-07-danish-sound-day-health-wellbeing-reflection.md

     Danish Sound Day 2023 at Copenhagen Hearing & Balance Center, Rigshospitalet
 </div>

-The auditorium lights dimmed at Copenhagen Hearing & Balance Center yesterday morning, and I felt that familiar buzz—the kind you get when you know you're about to hear something that matters.
+The auditorium lights dimmed at Copenhagen Hearing & Balance Center yesterday morning, and I felt that familiar buzz, the kind you get when you know you're about to hear something that matters.
 Danish Sound Day 2023 had brought together an eclectic crowd: audiologists in crisp white coats, startup founders clutching pitch decks, audio engineers with noise-canceling headphones slung around their necks, and researchers like me, somewhere in between all of it.

-The day's focus was sound in healthcare—how audio technology intersects with healing, well-being, and the delicate machinery of human perception.
+The day's focus was sound in healthcare, how audio technology intersects with healing, well-being, and the delicate machinery of human perception.
 But as speaker after speaker took the stage, my mind kept wandering seven years back, to a sticky November night in Jakarta.

 ---